-People travel to Krabi from across the globe for its rock climbing, and it's considered one of the world's best rock climbing destinations.
-Rai Leh, a rocky limestone peninsula, is one of the best spots.
+People come to Krabi from across the globe for its rock climbing and Rai Leh, a rocky limestone peninsula, is considered one of the best spots.

-Diving is also popular here and Krabi has a number of renowned dive sites that rival Ko Tao on the East coast.
-Head for Ko Lanta or Ko Phi Phi where you'll find dive shops and instructors.
+Diving is also popular here, and Krabi has a number of renowned dive sites that rival Koh Tao on the east coast.
+Head for Ko Lanta or Koh Phi Phi, where you will find several dive shops and instructors.
 You can also take a boat trip and visit some of the islands or secluded white sandy beaches on the mainland.
-For a relaxing way to start your day, book a tour and experience bird watching on an early-morning boat trip through Krabi's mangroves.
+For a little post-breakfast ornithology, book an early-morning bird-watching tour, on a boat trip through Krabi's mangroves.

-The cuisine of Southern Thailand features plenty of seafood and milder coconut-milk curries.
-Specialities here include Panaeng Curry, a dry curry with Malaysian influences and Massaman, a coconut curry with potatoes and peanuts.
+The cuisine of southern Thailand features plenty of seafood and milder coconut-milk curries.
+Specialities here include Phanaeng curry (a dry dish with Malaysian influences) and massaman (a coconut curry with potatoes and peanuts).

-For a taste of authentic local street food, head for the Night Market near Khong Kha Pier.
-Here you can enjoy dishes such as satay, Tom Yum Goong, a prawn and lemongrass soup, and Som Tam, a spicy green papaya salad.
+For a taste of authentic street food, head for the Night Market near Khong Kha Pier.
+Here you can enjoy dishes such as satay, tom yum goong (a prawn and lemongrass soup) and som tam, a spicy green papaya salad.
 The Day Market is a popular spot for lunch if you need refuelling.

-You’ll find a wide range of international restaurants here, due to the high numbers of tourists visiting the province each year.
+You will also find a wide range of international restaurants in Krabi, due to the huge number of tourists visiting the province each year.

-When you travel to Krabi, you'll find that shopping in Krabi Town is a great experience.
-Here you'll find amazing local food that's reasonably priced, alongside clothing and local art and handicrafts.
-Unless you are looking for the usual tourist trap shops selling T-shirts and shorts, avoid Ao Nang, where prices can be higher.
+In Krabi Town you will find sumptuous local food that is reasonably priced, alongside clothing, local art and handicrafts.
+Unless you are looking for the usual tourist-trap shops selling T-shirts and shorts, avoid Ao Nang, where prices can be higher.

-For souvenirs unique to Southern Thailand, Nielloware boxes, vases and trays are perfect.
-Nielloware has been practiced here for centuries and involves decorating silver and gold objects with intricately etched designs.
+For souvenirs unique to southern Thailand, nielloware boxes, vases and trays are perfect.
+Nielloware crafting has been practiced here for centuries and involves etching intricate designs on a blackened blend of copper, silver, and lead sulphides.
 Seashell ornaments and jewellery are also widely available and often incredibly beautiful.